m13ha/Asiko/web/README.md

   `#112D4E`

 ## Using the Generated API Client
-We will consume the client from `api-client` as a local dependency and configure it per environment.
+We consume the client from `web/api-client` as a local dependency and configure it per environment.

 - Install locally (from web/):
+  - `npm i`
-  - `npm i @appointment-master/api-client@file:../api-client`
+  - `npm i @appointment-master/api-client@file:./api-client`
-  - Ensure `api-client` is built at least once: `npm --prefix ../api-client run build`
+  - Regenerate client from backend when API changes: `npm run client:gen`
 - Configure the client:
   ```ts
   import { Configuration, AppointmentsApi, AuthenticationApi } from '@appointment-master/api-client';